pcesarperez/Modding-never-changes/Modding never changes.md

 ## <a id="resources"></a>7.
 Resources

-This is a comprehensive list of the resources used throughtout this guide.
+This is a comprehensive list of the resources used throughout this guide.